-Driving impaired is a serious offence on not only Ontario roads, but ALL roads.
+Driving impaired is a serious offense on not only Ontario roads but ALL roads.
 As a driver, you have a responsibility to remain sober behind the wheel.
-Impaired driving means operating a vehicle while your ability to do so has been compromised by consuming alcohol, drugs (either cannabis, over-the-counter drugs, prescription medication or illegal substances) or a combination of the above.
+Impaired driving means operating a vehicle while your ability to do so has been compromised by consuming alcohol, drugs (either cannabis, over-the-counter drugs, prescription medication, or illegal substances), or a combination of the above.
 You can face charges if your blood alcohol concentration is 0.08 or more.

-- If you are under 21 years old or hold a G1, G2, M1 or M2 license you cannot have any alcohol in your system.
+- If you are under 21 years old or hold a G1 license, G2 license, M1 license, or M2 license you cannot have any alcohol in your system.

-If police detect and test that you are driving while impaired you can face immediate license suspensions, Fines and reinstatement fees, enrollment into education or treatment programs, vehicle impoundment or even harsher penalties upon conviction.
-Avoid impaired driving by: assigned a designated driver, using public transport, calling a friend or family member for a ride, using a ride share or taxi service or staying overnight at your location.
+If police detect and test that you are driving while impaired you can face immediate license suspensions, Fines and reinstatement fees, enrollment into education or treatment programs, vehicle impoundment, or even harsher penalties upon conviction.
+Avoid impaired driving by assigning a designated driver, using public transport, calling a friend or family member for a ride, using a ride share or taxi service, or staying overnight at your location.

 It’s important to remember that driving is a privilege NOT a right.
 At Trubicars, we recognize and encourage our students to remember that driving is a big responsibility, and it is your duty as an operator of a motorized vehicle to ensure that you remain safe and responsible behind the wheel.
 If you are looking for more information on common mistakes new drivers make, check out the Trubicars website!G License Rules